-- Monitor for manager guideline violations, initiate discussions with manager, assess the impact and develop a plan for resolution that will bring the manager into compliance with the guidelines. - > Staff currently utilizes State Street Bank's compliance monitoring software. - Assure that full due diligence on each manager is performed as outlined in the System's Investment Policy Manual. - > Staff and consultants conduct due diligence activities in accordance with the System's Investment Policy Manual. - Utilize Risk system in public manager monitoring and allocation decisions. - > System maintained and updated regularly by staff. - Risk of the total fund, as measured by standard deviation, is reported on a quarterly basis versus the policy benchmark, as well as a peer universe.
+- Monitor for manager guideline violations, initiate discussions with manager, assess the impact and develop a plan for resolution that will bring the manager into compliance with the guidelines. - > Staff currently utilizes State Street Bank's compliance monitoring software. - Assure that full due diligence on each manager is performed as outlined in the System's Investment Policy Manual. - > Staff and consultants conduct due diligence activities in accordance with the System's Investment Policy Manual. - Utilize risk system in public manager monitoring and allocation decisions. - > System maintained and updated regularly by staff.